yoshi-ki/RISC-V-core/README.md

 /ver1: This core can execute add.

-/ver2: Start implementing other instructions other than memory related ones.
+/ver2: This core can execute almost all of the rv32i instructions (not tested yet)

+/ver3: Start implementing easy memory using registers (plan to make fibonacci executable)